 Wallace rallied his nation, fighting long and hard against English domination.
-He was executed in London — hung drawn and quartered with parts of his body paraded through all four corners of England.
-Robert the Bruce beat the English at Bannockburn in 1314 — it was the last great Scottish victory.
+He was executed in London — hung, drawn, and quartered, with parts of his body paraded through all parts of England.
+Robert the Bruce beat the English at the Battle of Bannockburn in 1314 — it was the last great Scottish victory.

 Bruce and Wallace still defend the spirit of Scotland.
 The Latin inscription declares, more or less, "What you do to us…we will do to you."

 Traveling here, you can get the feeling that Scotland and England are comfortably joined in a union no one seriously questions.
 But history is seen through different filters.
-Visit a British-run museum, like the one we just did, the story is told in a "happy union" way.
-Talk to a local, and you may get a different spin.
+Visit a British-run museum, like the one we just did, and the story is told in a "happy union" kind of way.
+Talk to a local… you might get a different spin.

-[18,] My friend and fellow tour guide, Ken Hanley is joining me for dinner — and perhaps a better insight into Scottish/English relations.
-Above the Old Bell Pub, the New Bell Restaurant serves up fine food in an inviting living room ambience.
-In researching my guidebooks, I find that, throughout Europe, the small husband and wife-run places — especially if one of them is a talented chef — serve the best meals for the best prices.
+My friend and fellow tour guide, Ken Hanley, is joining me for dinner — and perhaps a better insight into Scottish/English relations.
+Above the Old Bell Pub, the New Bell Restaurant serves up fine food in an inviting living-room ambience.
+In researching my guidebooks, I find that, throughout Europe, the small husband-and-wife-run places — especially if one of them is a talented chef — serve the best meals for the best prices.

-Ken: Absolutely, yes, I think that it boils down to people not being aware that we have this old alliance with the French.
-We have natural produce from seafood to beef and vegetables and that and because of that 'ol alliance, we have that French 'je ne sais quoi' with local Scottish 'goodies' and the end product is really something that surprises people from the United States.
+Ken: Absolutely, yes.
+I think that it sort of boils down to people not being aware that we have this old alliance with the French.
+We have natural produce, you know, from seafood to beef and vegetables and that, but because of that old alliance, we have the French je ne sais quoi with Scottish local "goodies" and the end product is something that really surprises people from the States.

 Ken: It's more than a pleasant surprise, absolutely.

-Rick: the duck, I'm having the duck, ohh it looks nice, thank you.
+Rick: The duck, I'm having the duck.
+Oh, it looks nice, thank you.

-Rick: So why are you wearing your kilt?
+Rick: So why are you wearing a kilt?

-Ken: I wear a kilt because I'm proud to be Scottish and it shows my natural culture and natural history and that I'm Scottish, not British.
+Ken: I wear a kilt because I'm proud to be Scottish and it shows my natural culture and my natural history and that I'm Scottish, and not British.

 Rick: Are you Scottish first or British first?